-Rachel began working at Cloughwood Academy in June 2013 and was re-appointed Staff Director on 12th November 2019.
+Rachel began working at Cloughwood Academy in June 2013 and was re-appointed Staff Governor on 12th November 2019.
 Rachel began her career working in IT training for large organisations.
 Her love of teaching and learning lead to her pursuing a career in education, where Rachel gained a PGCE with QTS in Computer Science and ICT.
 After a vacancy became available on the Local Governing Board, Rachel decided to apply so that she could learn more about strategic direction of the school and offer her input.
 Rachel feels that her past experience, qualifications and desire to undertake exciting new challenges would be of benefit to the Local Governing Board.